TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/ProjectilePathSensor.md

 Current requirements of the microcontroller include the ability to create a 5-volt rail that each photoresistor connects to.
 Also, a ground rail is required to be connected to all pulldown resistors.
 According to the Atmega 2560 datasheet, the maximum current of an I/O pin is 20mA [10].
 If 100k resistors are used for pulldown resistors the total resistance is 6.667 kOhms and even assuming 0 resistance from photoresistors the max current is 0.75 mA.
 Also, to read the voltage drop of the photoresistors 15 I/O ports are required.
 Additionally, 2 other I/O Rx and TX pins are required to output the incoming projectile path using serial communication.
 The Atmega 2560 has enough pins to support this amount of I/O pins [10].
 Also, according to the Atmega 2560's datasheet, there is a total of 24 pin change interrupts meaning this constraint is also met [10].
 Finally, multiple 5-volt and ground pins are available on the Atmega 2560 [10].

+### Sensor Path Accuracy

+According to the USGA a golf ball must be at least 1.68 inches in diameter [11].
+Assuming that the golf balls will be directly in the center of the paths, each path sensor must be at least within  0.84 inches of the path.

 ## Bill of Materials

 | Item | Part Number | Quantity | Price Per Unit | Total Cost |